cysouw/diathesis/text/c06_adverbials.md

 cf. potential (agentless) passive, kulikov 375-376

 Similar to the previous intransitive verbs, some transitive verbs allow for the drop of a nominative with obligatory reflexive and obligatory adverbial.
-With these verbs the result is an anticausative in which the original accusative is changed to a nominative [@Next].
+With these verbs the result is an anticausative in which the original accusative is changed to a nominative [@next].

 :::ex
 a.
 Ich scheine die Wurst mit diesem Messer.